hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-Type the following command to configure K8sGPT to use the API endpoint.
+Type the following command to configure K8sGPT to use the local API endpoint.
 Don’t forget to add the *“/v1”* to the API URL.
 Hit *Enter* when asking for entering OpenAI key.